Carousel rides, mini-golf, burgers and more

 Franklin Square also features SquareBurger, a Stephen Starr-run “burger shack” selling summer staples: hot dogs, fries, milkshakes (including the CakeShake, made with Tastykakes) and, of course, hamburgers and cheeseburgers.

-SquareBurger, open April – December, is perfect for a couple bites between rounds of miniature golf!
+SquareBurger, open March through October, is perfect for a couple bites between rounds of miniature golf.
 Operating hours vary by season.

 Originally named “North East Publick Square,” the 7.5-acre green is one of five original squares that William Penn laid out in his original plan of the city in 1682.
 The Square was renamed in honor of Benjamin Franklin in 1825.